peter6468/chafer/README.md

 ## CHAFER ##
 Chafer is scraper website.
 * It scrapes data from ALJAZEERA.
-It picks up the top ten stories when you hit the "Begin Scrape" button
+It picks up the top ten stories when you hit the "Begin Scrape" button.
 * Whenever a user hovers over the title and the link, a box will populate to the right of the screen which allows the user to leave his/her name and a comment.
 This comment gets saved in mongoose.
 ** On the back end it uses
 * node.express: a declaritive routing system.